-National best practices to STR regulation include zoning and / or registration.
-The proposed amendment is only reflective of zoning.
+National best practices to STR regulation include zoning and/or registration.
+The proposed amendment in this report is only reflective of zoning amendments.
+The Code Compliance Department is developing proposed standards for an STR registration ordinance.
+While still in progress, the registration ordinance could include operational recommendations such as, but not limited to, spacing limitations, occupant maximums, emergency contact information, and neighbor notification.
 Council developed a general consensus that STRs should be defined as a lodging use and requested that staff refer that consensus to ZOAC.
 ZOAC's recommendation in this matter is consistent with the general consensus of Council.

 Some cities have determined that STRs should be treated similar to commercial hotels, and only allow them in a similar set of zoning districts as hotels.
-Other cities have determined that problems arise not necessarily from the short term of rental periods, but from a lack of on-site supervision an accountability for the renters.
+Other cities have determined that problems arise not necessarily from the short term of rental periods, but from a lack of on-site supervision and accountability for the renters.
 These cities have drawn a line between owner-occupied STRs, where the rental use is ancillary to the primary residential use, and non-owner occupied STRs, where the rental use is the primary full-time use.
-Cities with this regime often treat the two types of STRs differently.
+Cities with that differentiate often treat the two types of STRs differently.
 More detail on comparison cities is in the appendix below.

 Per the City Council direction via the June 15, 2022 briefing, staff drafted a proposal based on the option preferred by City Council.
 That proposal has been refined through several ZOAC meetings to the language below.
 Based on public input, discussion, and research, ZOAC recommends the following proposed amendments for approval by City Plan Commission.
 Registration ordinance standards are not within the purview of ZOAC or CPC, and as such are not included in this case report.